-- · Call Forward Unconditional (CFU): The call forward is always executed, completely disregarding the subscriber state. - Call Forward Busy (CFB): The call forward is executed when the subscriber returns a busy state. - Call Forward Timeout (CFT): The call forward is executed when no answer is received from the subscriber before the timeout expiration.
-Timeout is configurable in ringtimeout subscriber preference. - · Call Forward Unavailable (CFNA): The call forward is executed when the subscriber has no endpoint registered. - Call Forward SMS (CFS): The SMS forward is always executed, completely disregarding the subscriber state.
-SMS service has to be enabled, see the SMS (Short Message Service) Section 7.26 subchapter for a detailed description on how to activate it. - Call Forward Rerouting (CFR): The call forward is executed only for particular reply codes received from the callee.
-The list of the reply codes and the activation mode can be configured in rerouting_codes and rerouting_mode subscriber preferences.
+- Call Forward SMS (CFS): The SMS forward is always executed, completely disregarding the subscriber state.
+SMS service has to be enabled, see the SMS (Short Message Service) subchapter for a detailed description on how to activate it. - Call Forward Rerouting (CFR): The call forward is executed only for particular reply codes received back from the destination endpoint.
+The list of the reply codes and the activation mode can be configured in rerouting_codes and rerouting_mode subscriber's preferences.
 Example: suppose that rerouting_codes is set to 503, rerouting_mode to whitelist and the CFR is configured.
-If that subscriber places a call and it receives back a reply with code 503, then the call will be re-routed to the destination configured in the CFR.
+If that subscriber receives a call and it replies back a with code 503, then the call will be re-routed to the destination configured in the CFR.
 For all the other reply codes the CFR will be NOT executed.